NikolasRaymundo/vitopel-ai-assistant/README.md

 ## 👋 Who Am I?

 I'm [**Nikolas Raymundo**](https://www.linkedin.com/in/nikolas-cavalcante-raymundo/), a chemical engineer with field experience at Baker Hughes and current project lead at Vitopel.
-I’m pivoting into AI-powered operational systems, and this is the first of many.
+I'm pivoting into AI-powered operational systems, and this is the first of many.

 This project reflects:
 - Real industrial complexity